 Do you offer scholarships or any other financial aid?

-We are pleased to offer one scholarship per course to graduate participants from Gilder Lehrman Affiliate Schools.
-To check whether your school is a member, please click here.
+Graduate participants who are teachers at Gilder Lehrman Affiliate Schools may apply for a scholarship.
+We are pleased to offer one scholarship per course.
+To check whether your school is a member of the Affiliate Schools program, please click here.

 Scholarship applications must be received at least two weeks prior to the registration deadline for each course.
 To apply for a scholarship: